kuus/generator-gulp-webapp/README.md

  - Gulp `serve` task doesn't open a new tab unless a `-o` or `-open` arg is given in the console (i.e. `gulp -o`).
  - To build the `dist` version you need to pass an argument to the command, so: `$ gulp build -dist htmlmin,uncss`, where `htmlmin` and `uncss` (to clean unneded css with [gulp-uncss](https://www.npmjs.com/package/gulp-uncss)) are optional.
  - The HTML produced by the `$ gulp build -dist` task is by default prettified with [gulp-prettify](https://www.npmjs.com/package/gulp-prettify), passing the `htmlmin` arg it gets instead minified by [gulp-htmlmin](https://www.npmjs.com/package/gulp-htmlmin)
+ - Option `static` to include styles and scripts minified and unminified in the folder `./dist-static`, use it like this: `$ gulp build -dist static`
  - Javascript file `main.js` wrapped in a [IIFE](http://benalman.com/news/2010/11/immediately-invoked-function-expression/)

 ## Todo